Picovoice/porcupine/README.md

 ### Android

-There are two possibilities for integrating Porcupine into your Android's application.
+There are two possibilities for integrating Porcupine into an Android application.

 #### Binding

 [Porcupine](/binding/android/porcupine/src/main/java/ai/picovoice/porcupine/Porcupine.java) provides a binding for Android using [JNI](https://docs.oracle.com/javase/7/docs/technotes/guides/jni/).
-It can be initialized using
+It can be initialized using.

 ```java
     final String modelFilePath = ... // It is available at lib/common/porcupine_params.pv